-Zoe Greenhalgh is a nationally renowned Early Childhood Music Specialist.
-She works regularly in preschool & nursery settings, Local Authority Music Services and Children’s Centres as well as designing and delivering highly successful training workshops.
-Recent commitments have included work with organisations such as the Music Mark Conference, Royal Northern College of Music, Brighter Sound, Jolly Music, Mid Pennine Arts, the REAL Trust and the British Kodály Academy.
+Zoe Greenhalgh is an Early Childhood Music Specialist who works regularly in preschool & nursery settings, Children’s Centres and Local Authority Music Services as well as designing and delivering highly successful training workshops.
+Recent commitments have included work with organisations such as the Music Mark Conference, Royal Northern College of Music, Opera North, Brighter Sound, Jolly Music, Mid Pennine Arts, the REAL Trust and the British Kodály Academy.

-Zoe is committed to professional development and is studying part-time for a Masters degree in Early Childhood Music with Dr Susan Young at Birmingham City University/ CREC.
-She a member of the Incorporated Society of Musicians & is a former Trustee and Vice-chair of the British Kodály Academy.
+Zoe is committed to continuous professional development and is studying part-time for a Masters degree in Early Childhood Music with Dr Susan Young at Birmingham City University/ CREC for which she is researching Early Childhood Music group provision in the UK.
+She has recently been appointed to the Faculty of Education at Edge Hill University as an Associate Tutor.
+Professional memberships include Music Educators and Researchers of Young Children (MERYC), The Association for the Professional Development of Early Years Educators (TACTYC), the Incorporated Society of Musicians & is a former Trustee and Vice-chair of the British Kodály Academy.
 She plays Viola in Bolton Symphony Orchestra.

 CRB checked and is Public Liability Insured.